 Newcastle Diabetes Centre is based at Newcastle General Hospital.
 The centre provides specialist services for patients with diabetes, by arrangement with their GP.
 Speak to your GP if you think a referral to the centre would be beneficial for you.

-Diabetes UK – Newcastle has a local Support Group.
+Diabetes UK – Northern has a local Support Group.

 Information in other Languages